 Timber movement, or warping, is where the timber is curved in some plane because of uneven shrinkage or expansion.
 It usually affects planks and smaller sections of timber, although larger profiles can be affected as well.
 Movement is an umbrella term for a range of specific movements.
 The below list describes these in more detail:

-At a basic level, the wood fibres swell as they absorb moisture and shrink as they release it, causing the timber to expand and contract.
-In the northern hemisphere, relative humidity increases in the summer and decreases in the winter.
+At a fundamental level, wood fibers expand as they absorb moisture and contract as they release it, causing timber to expand and contract.
+In the northern hemisphere, humidity increases in summer and decreases in winter.

-As a general guide, timbers will change 1% in size for every 4% change in surrounding moisture content levels.
+As a rule of thumb, timber can change in size by 1% for every 4% shift in moisture content levels.

 When freshly felled, timber may have over 50% moisture content, while UK summer humidity hovers around 15%.
 The resulting adjustment can be substantial.

 Warping occurs due to uneven moisture changes.
 Factors include faster drying of outer areas and grain direction.

 The primary cause of visible warping is the transition from fresh-sawn to seasoned timber.
 Even after this phase, seasonal changes continue, although they may not be noticeable for external furniture.

 Timber’s length remains relatively stable compared to width and height, as changes mostly occur across the grain’s width.